VladimirTomko/VladimirTomko/README.md

 # Hello World!🌍

 * My name is Vladimír Tomko
-* I am 20 years old male from Bratislava, Slovakia 🇸🇰
+* I am 20 years old male from Bratislava, Slovakia 🇸🇰,
+* I am a founder of a marketing company BeCode, which helps people achieve their success in on-line world
 * I am a hardworking and ambitious individual with a great passion for the IT industry. 🙋‍♂️
 * I am currently studying Cybersecurity @ PaneuroUNI, Bratislava. 🏫
 * I have excellent communication skills, enabling me to effectively communicate with a wide range of people. 🗣